aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get-ole-file/_index.md

 ﻿---
-title: "Get OLE file"
-second_title: "Drawing Objects in a Word Document"
+title: "Get embedded OLE data from a DrawingObject in a Word document"
 type: docs
 url: /drawing-objects/get-ole-file/
-aliases: [/get-ole-file-from-a-drawing-object/]
-description: "Get an embedded OLE file from a drawing object in a Word document"
+description: "Get embedded OLE data from a DrawingObject in a Word document"
 weight: 60
 ---

-Reads OLE data of a DrawingObject from the document node.
+Returns embedded `OLE` data from a `DrawingObject` in a Word document.

-## Get an embedded OLE file from drawing object in Word document REST API
+## Get embedded OLE data from a DrawingObject in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|